Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: Preliminaries

 For a path $p$ from $s$ to $t$.
-We say $p$ is the \emph{shortest path} in $G$ if the weight of $p$ is minimized over all $s$-$t$ paths. $p$ is an $h$\emph{-hop-restricted path} if its hop does not exceed $h$. $p$ is the $h$\emph{-hop-shortest path} if the weight of $p$ is the minimized over all $h$-hop-restricted $s$-$t$ paths.
+We say $p$ is the \emph{shortest path} in $G$ if the weight of $p$ is minimized over all $s$-$t$ paths. $p$ is an $h$\emph{-hop-restricted path} (sometimes shortened to $h$-hop path) if its hop does not exceed $h$. $p$ is the $h$\emph{-hop-shortest path} if the weight of $p$ is the minimized over all $h$-hop-restricted $s$-$t$ paths.
 For a set of vertices $C$, we say a path is through $C$ if the path visits at least one vertex in $C$.

+For our convenience, from now on we assume the size of the graph $n$ is at least a large constant.

 \paragraph{Uniqueness of Shortest Paths.}In this paper we assume that for every $h$, the $h$-hop shortest paths between a pair of vertices are unique.
-We shall describe how this is achieved in Section \ref{sec:breaktie}.
+We shall describe how this is achieved in \cref{sec:breaktie}.